-Earlier this year, the lounge was renamed ‘The House’ with management handed over to No 1 Lounges.
-Etihad continued to use the lounge for its premium passengers but No 1 was also selling access for cash.
+Earlier this year, the lounge was renamed ‘The House’ with management handed over to No1 Lounges.
+Etihad continued to use the lounge for its premium passengers but No1 was also selling access for cash.

 The switch is potentially due to Etihad adding a permanent 4th Heathrow service.
 Air Serbia has also reportedly handed back its Heathrow slots to Etihad, the original owner, which would allow Etihad to add a 5th flight if it chose.

 If the report is correct, signage in the lounge will not be changed until next Spring.

-The two other ‘The House’ lounges operated by No 1 Lounges, in Sydney and Melbourne, will remain under their control and have not reverted to Etihad.
+The two other ‘The House’ lounges operated by No1 Lounges, in Sydney and Melbourne, will remain under their control and have not reverted to Etihad.

-Getting airport lounge access via a UK credit card
+How to get FREE airport lounge access via UK credit cards (February 2023)

-As a reminder, here are the three options to get FREE airport lounge access via a credit or charge card:
+As a reminder, here are the four options to get FREE airport lounge access via a credit card:

-The card has an annual fee of £195 and there are strict financial requirements to become a HSBC Premier customer.
+The card has a fee of £195 and there are strict financial requirements to become a HSBC Premier customer.
 Full details are in my HSBC Premier World Elite Mastercard review.